mrdaniellewis/react-listboxes/README.md

 To start `npm start`
 To test `npm test`
 To build example page `npm run build`
-To deploy the example page `npm run gh-pages`
+To deploy the example page `npm run deploy`

 You can use [Redux Dev Tools](https://github.com/zalmoxisus/redux-devtools-extension) to debug the state of most components.